ankitanand200193/PythonAssignement/README.md

 # CPU Usage Monitor

 ## Overview
-This is a simple Python script that monitors the CPU usage of your system using the psutil library.
-It continuously checks the CPU usage and alerts the user if it exceeds a defined threshold.
+This Python script will monitor the CPU usage of your system using the psutil library.
+It will continuously check the CPU usage and alerts if exceeds a defined threshold(70%).

-## Features
+## Properties
-Monitors CPU usage in real-time.
+It will trackers CPU usage in real-time.
-Alerts when CPU usage exceeds the specified threshold.
+It will alert when CPU usage exceeds the defined threshold.
 Handles keyboard interruption gracefully.
-Minimal dependencies.

 ## Prerequisites
-Ensure you have Python installed on your system (Python 3.x recommended).
+Ensure your machine have Python 3.x installed.

-## Install Dependencies
+## Library requirements
-This script requires the psutil library.
-You can install it using:
-**pip install psutil**
+Install psutil using:**pip install psutil**

-## Usage
-Run the script with:  cpu_usage.py

-By default, it monitors CPU usage every second and alerts if it exceeds 70%.

 ## Custom Threshold
-You can modify the threshold by passing a different value in the function call inside if __name__ == "__main__": monitor_cpu(threshold=70)  # Set the threshold to 70%
+You can modify the threshold by passing a different value in the function call inside if __name__ == "__main__": monitor_cpu(threshold=70)

 ## Exception Handling
-Handles KeyboardInterrupt to allow the user to stop monitoring with Ctrl + C.
+Handles KeyboardInterrupt to allow the user to stop monitoring with **Ctrl + C**.
-Catches any unexpected errors and prints the error message.
+Any others unexpected errors and prints the error message with error codes

-## License
-This project is open-source and available under the MIT License.